LublubXT/LublubXT/README.md

 I hope to have the first version out by summer of this year.
 It will take a lot of work, but in the end it will be very easy to use and to setup.
 All you need to do is import the files into your project, and add some javascript to your pug or ejs files.

+For more info about it go to the WebMJS repo, and more is listed about it.
+Also if you have any questions about the CMS, start a descution on the repo.

 ![screen shot of admin panle](https://github.com/LublubXT/WebMJS/blob/main/Screenshot%20from%202022-01-28%2009-26-11.png)